mkopciuszynski/arpes/README.rst

 1. install `rye <https://rye-up.com>`__.
 2. Clone or duplicate the folder structure in this repository by `git clone https://github.com/arafune/arpes.git`
 3. `rye sync` in `arpes` directory
-4. Activate `arpes` environment (the way to activate depending your OS/shell: I have confirmed the arpes-V4 works on Mac/Linux/Windows).
+4. Activate `arpes` environment (the way to activate depends on the OS/shell: I have confirmed the arpes-V4 works on Mac/Linux/Windows).

 Contact
 =======